 As the campsite is situated in Gellilydan, Blaenau Ffestiniog (narrow gauge) visitors must take a ride on its railway, an essential journey for all rail enthusiasts.
 Even more so is a visit to Portmeirion - location for the cult 60s TV series 'The Prisoner' - designed to show that even the most beautiful site could be developed without spoiling it.
 There are 5 steam railways within an hour's travel from the site with The Ffestiniog and Welsh Highland being the most popular.
 There is also the Snowdon Mountain Railway, one of the biggest attractions in Snowdonia.
 You can also visit historical castles such as Harlech and Caernarfon.

 There are three beautiful landscape gardens within 10 miles of the site.
 Portmeiron is the most famous and has stunning views over Dwyryd estuary.
 The lesser known is Plas Tan Y Bwlch, 13 acres of Victorian woodland trails.
 There is also Plas Brondanw with its stunning view of Snowdon and Cnicht.

-The newest attraction in Snowdonia is "Surf Snowdonia" (approx. 50min drive/27 miles from the Site).
+The newest attraction in Snowdonia is "Surf Snowdonia" (approximately 50 minute drive/27 miles from the Site).
 It is the world's first inland surfing lagoon, with continuous rolling waves.
 It caters for beginners as well as experienced surfers and has free entry and parking for spectators.

 Great savings on days out